-Whether starting a new community-based resident training program or working on the quality improvement of an existing program, the Systematic Curriculum Design and Implementation (SCDI) for Community-based Pharmacy Residency Education and Training program provides participants with the essential knowledge and skills required to systematically design, develop and implement a community-based, longitudinal structured pharmacy residency training program by applying established principles, structure and methods from educational curriculum design and educational theory.
+Whether starting a new community-based resident training program or working on the quality improvement of an existing program, this SCDI Workshop provides participants with the essential knowledge and skills required to systematically design, develop and implement a community-based, longitudinal structured pharmacy residency training program by applying established principles, structure and methods from educational curriculum design and educational theory.
 Program participants initially complete multiple, on-line training modules to introduce requisite foundational concepts and knowledge including an introduction to educational theory and curricula development, residency types and structure, and the application of accreditation standards to support effective and efficient resident training.
 After completion of the online training, participants participate in a live 8-hour session containing both didactic- and discussion-based active learning experiences and exercises.
 During the live session participants will engage in applying knowledge and skills while working through a systematically designed process management approach to effectively and efficiently create an educationally sound, effectively structured, well-designed, and appropriately implemented e-community-based longitudinal resident training program.

 - Explain the foundational components and approaches to curricular design and educational theory.